dipyomoybarua/project-AccuKnox-automation/README.md

 - `Deployment/`: This is home to the Kubernetes deployment configurations.
 - `frontend/`: Everything client-facing lives here.
 The user interface components are developed in this folder.
 - `tests/`: This is the one-stop folder for all testing scripts.
 It also contains helper utilities.
-- `scripts/`: Contains scripts for various tasks, including the log analyzer.
+- `scripts/`: Contains scripts for the tasks, which includes the log analyzer.

 ## Kickstarting the Project